-Bicycles have been around for more than 200 years but were far from a high-growth industry before 2020 when bike sales exploded during the pandemic.
-However, the years following the worst of the pandemic have been a different story.
+Bicycles have been around for more than 200 years, but were far from a high-growth industry until bike sales exploded temporarily during the COVID-19 pandemic.
+However, the years following the pandemic have been a different story.

-Stocks that play a part in this suddenly expanding industry could present an investment opportunity for those with the appropriate investment horizon and risk appetite.
+Stocks that play a part in this expanding industry could present an investment opportunity for those with the appropriate investment horizon and risk appetite.
+Let's take a closer look.

 Investing in bike stocks in 2025